-Are your employees performing the way you would like?
+- Are your employees performing the way our would like?

-Would you like to lead and inspire rather than simply manage your people?
+- Would you like to lead and inspire rather than simply mnage your people?

-Let Theresa Callahan, Executive and Team Development Coach, show you how to build a successful team that will outperform your expectations.
+Let Theresa Callahan, Talent Management Consultant, show you how to build a successful team that will outperform your expectations.

 - Assess your current situation to determine what changes need to be made

-- Set your intentions to create the productive workplace of your dreams
+- Set your intentions to create the workplace you desire

 - Find the right people and place them in the right positions